10.5 Youth workers

 - Centre for information service, co-operation and development of NGOs;

-- concept of learning organisations within many of national youth organisations.
+- within many of national youth organisations, who provide “learning by doing opportunities”.

-Topics of the courses are, for example: basic training in project management, communication skills, public relations, intercultural learning, intergeneration cooperation, fundraising and organisational management (see report).
+Topics of the courses are, for example: basic training in project management, communication skills, public relations, intercultural learning, intergeneration cooperation, fundraising and organisational management (see country report Working with young people: the value of youth work in the European Union).
 However, no systematic data are available on this.
 The Office for Youth does not specifically provide trainings, but (co)finances the trainings which are provided by organisations in the youth sector.

 Examples of trainings:

-- “Basics of youth work and digital youth work” (Usposabljanje osnove mladinskega dela in digitalno mladinsko delo) by the Youth Network MaMa.
+- “Basics of youth work and digital youth work” (Usposabljanje osnove mladinskega dela in digitalno mladinsko delo) by the Youth Network MaMa in 2021.
 It focuses on the basics of youth work, visions of youth centers, youth policies, involvement of vulnerable target groups in youth center programmes, digital youth work.
+The training took place only in year 2021.

-- “Young people’s mental health” (Spletno usposabljanje na temo duševnega zdravja mladih) by the Youth Network MaMa – training was organised in response to the relevance of young people's mental health topic in times of pandemic.
+- “Young people’s mental health” (Spletno usposabljanje na temo duševnega zdravja mladih) by the Youth Network MaMa – training was organised in response to the relevance of young people's mental health topic in times of pandemic was implemented in the year 2020.

-- “Training course for managers in youth organisations” (Usposabljanje za menedžerje vmladinskih organizacijah) by the National Youth Council of Slovenia – intended for those who hold leadership roles in youth organisations or are preparing for this role.
+- “Training course for managers in youth organisations” (Usposabljanje za menedžerje vmladinskih organizacijah) is implemented since 2010 every year by the National Youth Council of Slovenia – intended for those who hold leadership roles in youth organisations or are preparing for this role.
 The purpose of the training is to train experienced youth leaders to take leadership roles in youth organisations responsibly.

-- “Trainings for applicants and beneficiaries” (Izobraževanja za prijavitelje in upravičence) by Zavod MOVIT, the Institute for the development of youth mobility – various international trainings, seminars and conferences.
-The trainings are intended to encourage exchanges of good practice and international cooperation and to develop the capacities of organisations in the field of youth work and the development of further projects within the Erasmus + programme: Youth in Action in Slovenia.
+- “Trainings for applicants and beneficiaries” (Izobraževanja za prijavitelje in upravičence) by Zavod MOVIT, the Institute for the development of youth mobility since the beginning of the program regularly provides various international trainings, seminars and conferences.
+The trainings are intended to encourage exchanges of good practice and international cooperation and to develop the capacities of organisations in the field of youth work and the development of further projects within the Erasmus + Programme: Youth in Action in Slovenia.

 Procedure for the validation of skills and competences gained by youth workers through non-formal and informal learning

-Mobility is mostly done through a range of EU programmes, especially the Erasmus+ programme and the European Solidarity Corps.
-The Implementation plan for the period 2020/2021 (Izvedbeni načrt Resolucije o Nacionalnem program za mladino 2013-2022 za leti 2020 in 2021) has this specific aim in the field: Promoting inclusion in international youth work and learning mobility in youth work and strengthening them.
+Mobility is mostly done through a range of EU programmes, especially the Erasmus+ Programme and the European Solidarity Corps.
+The Implementation plan for the period 2020/2021 (Izvedbeni načrt Resolucije o Nacionalnem program za mladino 2013-2022 za leti2018 in 2019) has this specific aim in the field: Promoting inclusion in international youth work and learning mobility in youth work and strengthening them.
 Two measures are provided in order to reach this goal: Erasmus+ Key Action 1 (Mobility projects for young people and youth workers) and Erasmus+ Key Action 2 (Cooperation for innovation and the exchange of good practices).
 Both measures are implemented by MOVIT, the National Agency for the Erasmus+: Youth in Action Programme.
-The first measure is aimed at supporting Key Action 1, Learning Mobility among Individuals, which aims to provide opportunities for individuals to improve their skills, enhance their employability and gain a sense of cultural awareness.

 The main reason for mobility of youth workers is mostly capacity building – both individuals and organisations.
 This mobility is predominantly done through the Erasmus+ the Transnational Cooperation Activities (TCA).
 This capacity building should also be seen in the light of project management within the programme: contact making seminars, partnership building, finding common content points for potential new projects.